The Woolcock Institute of Medical Research

 When we work with children, we have to manage the anxiety of both the child and the parent and make sure we get the reading we need.

-Our staff are very well versed in dealing with children, the level of experience they have is unmatched.
+Our staff are very well versed in working with children, the level of experience they have is unmatched.
 Often, we’ll have a parent who says ‘look, my child's not going to cooperate with this, they’re going to be pulling the wires off after an hour’.
 Our staff are able to allay their fears and magically just get everything on the child without any hassles whatsoever.

 What happens if something goes wrong?